Pittawat2542/thoth/README.md

 ## Usage

 To start the program, simply run `main.py`.
+When you prompt to select file, select the `.csv` file of your dataset.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.